Jacob-OTW/BCOTI/README.md

 # BCOTI (Budget-Clip-On-Thermal-Imager)
-This project is about building a Clip-On-Thermal-Imager (COTI) for Analog Nightvison goggles, similar to the Jerry-C, PAS29A/B, etc. yourself.
+This project is about building a Clip-On-Thermal-Imager (COTI) for Analog night vision goggles, similar to the Jerry-C, PAS29A/B, etc. yourself.

 The current version uses a 256x192@12um sensor with a 9.1mm lens.
 This combined with the LZE039 and 25mm DCX lens, gives you a 1x 17°x13° thermal overlay in your NVGs.
 At the moment the image is cropped to a 13°x13° Rectangle.

-Cropping it to a 13° circle is also an option by modifing the shape of the `Display_Spacer.step` model.
+Cropping it to a 13° circle is also an option by modifying the shape of the `Display_Spacer.step` model.

 The unit is powered by a standard USB-C power source delivering 5v.